codertheory/shiritori-old/README.md

 # **Shiritori**

-Test Your Vocabulary with your friends!
+Test your vocabulary against your friends.

+The rules are simple: Use the last letter of the last word used.

 ---